dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 - See [Current limitations of the Internet Computer](https://wiki.internetcomputer.org/wiki/Current_limitations_of_the_Internet_Computer), section "Bugs in `pre_upgrade` hooks"

+### Reinstantiate global timers during upgrades

+#### Security Concern

+Global timers are deactivated upon changes to the canister's Wasm module.
+The [IC specification](https://internetcomputer.org/docs/current/references/ic-interface-spec#timer) states this as follows:

+> The global timer is also deactivated upon changes to the canister's Wasm module (calling install_code, uninstall_code methods of the management canister or if the canister runs out of cycles).
+In particular, the function canister_global_timer won't be scheduled again unless the canister sets the global timer again (using the System API function ic0.global_timer_set).

+Upgrade is a mode of `install_code` and hence the global timers are deactivated during an upgrade.

+Since global timers are used internally by the Motoko `Timer` mechanism, the same holds true for Motoko Timer.
+As explained in the [pull request](https://github.com/dfinity/motoko/pull/3542) under "The upgrade story", the global timer gets jettisoned on upgrade, and the timers need to be set up in the post-upgrade hook.

+As explained in [this pull request](https://github.com/dfinity/motoko/pull/3542) under "Opting out", the behavior is different when using Motoko and implementing `system func timer`.
+The `timer` function will be called after an upgrade.
+In case your canister was using timers for recurring tasks, the `timer` function would likely set the global timer again for a later time.
+However, the time between invocations of `timer` would not be consistent as the upgrade triggered an "unexpected" call to `timer`.

+Using the rust CDK, the reccuring timer is also lost on upgrade as explained in the API documentation of [set_timer_interval](https://docs.rs/ic-cdk/0.6.9/ic_cdk/timer/fn.set_timer_interval.html).

+#### Recommendation

+- Keep track of global timers in the `pre_upgrade` hook.
+Store any state in stable variables.
+- Set global timers in the `post_upgrade` hook.
+- See the Motoko documentation on [recurringTimer](https://internetcomputer.org/docs/current/references/motoko-ref/Timer#function-recurringtimer)
+- See the Rust documentation on [set_timer_interval](https://docs.rs/ic-cdk/0.6.9/ic_cdk/timer/fn.set_timer_interval.html)

 ## Miscellaneous

 ### Test your canister code even in presence of System API calls